-" Those who wish to see heaven on earth should come to Dubrovnik."
+"If you want to see heaven on earth, come to Dubrovnik".

 Ecology - Dubrovnik Region

 The Neretva River dominates the scenery in the hinterland of South Dalmatia (Dubrovnik and Split Regions).
 This is mostly a marshland region, with occasional limestone areas.
 Shallow riverboats characteristic of the region glide up and down the river, and there are endless fields all around where people grow a variety of produce.
 The Neretva is the habitat of one of the largest species of trout-the marble trout, which can weigh more than thirty kilograms.
 Near the mouth of the Neretva, there is an unusual bay called Malostonski zaljev, where the sea abounds in different kinds of shellfish.

 On the road to Dubrovnik to the south, lies the Arboretum Trsteno, one of the oldest designed parks in Croatia dating from the 16th century.
 The park has many exotic plant species grow in.
 Rijeka dubrovačka is the place of a harmonious coexistence between the villas of Dubrovnik aristocracy and the natural environment.